redwoodjs/redwood/docs/docs/tutorial/chapter0/what-is-redwood.md

 One of the core principals behind Redwood was that getting data from the backend should be as simple as possible, going so far as to create conventions around it so that retrieving data for display in a component was as easy as adding a couple of lines of code directly into the component itself.
 Oh and while we're at it, Redwood will automatically show a loading message while waiting for the data, a different state if there's an error, and even a separate message if the data returned from the server is empty (the classic "blank slate").

-## How a Readwood App Works
+## How a Redwood App Works

 A Redwood app is actually two apps: a frontend (that's the React part) and a backend, which is your server and talks to a database and other third party systems.
 Your app is technically a monorepo with two top-level directories: `web` containing the frontend code and `api` containing the backend.

-You can start them both with a single command: `yarn rw dev`
+You can start them both with a single command: `yarn redwood dev`

 ## The Frontend